 You can pay the fee to the park at the 3 main entrances – Serrano, Amarga and Sarmiento.
 There it’s cash only.

-Another place where to buy the ticket is in the Puerto Natales bus station, where it’s possible to pay only by credit or debit card.
+Another place where to buy the ticket is at the Puerto Natales bus station, where it’s possible to pay only by credit or debit card.

 How to get to Torres del Paine?